Bangladesh–Pakistan relations: 2013: War crimes tribunal

 In December 2013, Bangladesh Jamaat-e-Islami Islamist leader Abdul Quader Molla, dubbed the "butcher of Mirpur", was executed in Bangladesh for war crimes.
-Following the execution, the lower house National Assembly of Pakistan issued a statement condemning execution, claiming it to be politically motivated.
+Following the execution, the lower house National Assembly of Pakistan issued a statement condemning the execution, claiming it to be politically motivated.
 Pakistan's Interior Minister expressed sadness that Molla was executed for his "loyalty towards Pakistan".

 As a result of Pakistan's reactions, Bangladesh summoned the Pakistani High Commissioner, conveying its displeasure at Pakistan's interference in its internal matters.
-Bangladesh conveyed its displeasure at the National Assembly statement, Punjab Provincial Assembly statement, as well as the remarks by Pakistan's Interior Minister.
+Bangladesh conveyed its displeasure at the National Assembly statement, the Punjab Provincial Assembly statement, as well as the remarks by Pakistan's Interior Minister.
 Protesters in Bangladesh also took to the streets to express their displeasure by marching towards the Pakistan High Commission in Dhaka.

 2015–2016: Diplomatic rifts

 In two separate incidents, officials of the Pakistani High Commission in Dhaka were alleged to be financing the terrorist activities of the banned Jamaat-ul-Mujahideen Bangladesh organization.
-Diplomatic official Mazhar Khan was charged by Bangladesh's foreign ministry of running an illegal Indian currency business in Dhaka beside alleged links with militants.
+Diplomatic official Mazhar Khan was charged by Bangladesh's foreign ministry with running an illegal Indian currency business in Dhaka beside alleged links with militants.
 However, Pakistan's foreign office maintains that allegations against him are baseless and the incident is unfortunate.

 In December 2015, Pakistan withdrew the diplomat Farina Arshad after Bangladeshi authorities asked the diplomat to leave for reportedly having "extended financial support to a suspected militant who faces spying charges".
 Jama 'Atul Mujahideen Bangladesh (JMB) operative Idris Sheikh, who also holds Pakistani nationality, had claimed he had received money from her and was in contact with her for some time.
 Pakistan has withdrawn one of its diplomats from Bangladesh after "harassment", the foreign ministry said.
-A formal statement from Islamabad dismissed the charges as "baseless", adding "an incessant and orchestrated media campaign was launched against her on spurious charges".
+A formal statement from Islamabad dismissed the charges as "baseless", adding, "an incessant and orchestrated media campaign was launched against her on spurious charges".

 In January 2016, Islamabad asked Dhaka to recall senior diplomat Moushumi Rahman from its High Commission in Islamabad within 48 hours.
 Diplomatic sources in Islamabad told the media that Rahman was allegedly involved in "anti-state activities in Pakistan" and that concerned security agencies continued to monitor her.